UadKLab/CLIPPER-2.0/README.md

   <img src="img/CLIPPER_logo.png">
 </p>

 Advanced peptide-level annotation software that can be used natively in a pipeline with Proteome Discoverer and Spectromine/Spectronaut.
-Many other MS software such as fragpipe can be used by simply modifying column names to fit those of either PD or spectronaut.
-We found MaxQuant to have certain limitations when it comes to degradomics data analysis, and therefore recommend Fragpipe as a free alternative.
+Many other MS software such as Fragpipe can be used by simply modifying column names to fit those of either PD or spectronaut.

 ---